 The Council receives around \$1.6 million each year when property is sub-divided.
 That money meets the cost of providing the growth component of community reserves and facilities.
-The previous system was that the Council forecast the amount of subdivision income it expected to receive in the coming year and based its budgets on those estimates.
-Rather than spending the money based on estimates in the year it is received, the Council has decided to wait until after the income is received before committing it to funding projects.
-This change would mean that fewer projects can be carried out in 2014/2015 than in previous years, but has a significant advantage in the future as the Council would only spend any funds once they were received and no longer have the potential of not receiving enough income to meet the planned work programme or incur debt in this area.
-Details on community facilities projects funded through Reserve Financial Contributions for 2014/2015 are on pages 130-135.
+The current system is that the Council tries to forecast the amount of subdivision income it expects to receive in the coming year and bases budgets on those estimates.
+Rather than spending the money based on estimates in the year it is received, the Council proposes that it waits until after the income is received before committing it to funding projects.
+This proposed change would mean that fewer projects can be carried out in 2014/2015 than in previous years, but has a significant advantage in the future as the Council would only spend any funds once they were received and no longer have the potential of not receiving enough income to meet the planned work programme or incur debt in this area.
+Details on proposed community facilities projects funded through Reserve Fund Contributions for 2014/2015 are on pages 130-136.

-The Council has also established a \$35,000 fund as part of the Community Grants budget which is available to sports and recreation organisations to apply for funding of projects that had previously been funded through the Reserve Financial Contributions budget.
-Applications for this fund close on 31 August each year and sports and recreation organisations that have previously applied for funding through the Annual Plan process would apply as part of Council's existing Grants from Rates fund for grants through this new fund.
+The Council has also proposed to establish a \$35,000 fund as part of the Community Grants budget which is available to sports and recreation organisations to apply for funding of projects that had previously been funded through the Reserve Financial Contributions budget.
+Applications for this fund would close on 31 August each year and sports and recreation organisations that have previously applied for funding through the Annual Plan process would apply as part of Council's existing Grants from Rates fund for grants through this new fund.